jeremybytes/async-workshop-nov2020/Labs/Lab02/Lab02-Instructions.md

 We could create a new Task with a TaskFactory, but a better solution is to use the static "CompletedTask" property on the Task type.

-*Note: If you completed the first lab, then this should sound familiar.*
+*Note: If you completed the first lab, then this should look familiar.*

 ```c#
 public class FakeLogger : ILogger